-Step 4: Create Workflow for SQL Transformation in Informatica
+Create a SQL Transformation in Informatica Workflow

 After you finish creating the Mapping, we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create workflow.
+PowerCenter Workflow manager provides two approaches to create a workflow.

-In this example we will create the Workflow manually.
+In this Informatica SQL Transformation example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the workflow, our next step is to create a session task for our mapping.

 Step 4(a): Create a Session for SQL Transformation in Informatica

-There are two types of sessions in informatica:
+There are two types of sessions:

-For this example we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+For this Informatica SQL Transformation example, we created a Non-reusable Session.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-Within the mappings tab, we have to configure the Source, and Target Connections.
+Within the mappings tab, we have to configure the Source and Target Connections.
 First, let us configure the source connections by clicking on the SQ_SPSource source present in the Sources folder.

-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step, i.e., $Source

 Now, we have to configure the Target Connection.
 So, click on the SPDestination present in the Targets folder.
-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target

-Lastly, we have to configure the SQL Transformation.
-So, click on the SQL_Employee present in the Transformations folder.
-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Source.
-This is because we used the Select Statement to select records from Informatica Source.
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Source.
+It is because we used the Select Statement to select records from Source.

-Now, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+Now, Let me start the SQL Transformation in Informatica Workflow.
+To do so, navigate to the Workflows menu and select the Start Workflow option.